lemonatio/proof-of-liabilities/README.md

 - `-i --input`: Defines the path to the file that will be used as input for the proof.
 When creating a Merkle Sum Tree the [outputs](#outputs) contain the proofs for all leafs.

-- `-v --variables`: Defines a json file with variables that is needed to run the script, an example of the file is:
+- `-r --root`: Defines a json file with the root node and hash algorithm that is needed to run the script, an example of the file is:

   ```json
   {